-Seahawks mock draft roundup: Lots of new names targeted for Seahawks following NFL combine
+Seahawks mock draft roundup: Lots of new names following the NFL combine

 What he said: “This is a perfect scheme for Diggs, who has elite ball skills.”

-Condotta’s comment: Seattle is reported to have had a meeting with Diggs at the combine (though it’s worth remembering teams are allowed 45 official meetings and unlimited informal ones so all teams obviously meet with far more players than they will ever draft).
-Diggs was also one of just seven of the 35 cornerbacks there who had an arm length measurement of 32 or more inches (32-3/4), which has often been seen as a demarcation point for Seattle’s interest in cornerbacks.
-He’s the younger brother of Stefon Diggs of the Vikings.
+Condotta’s comment: Seattle reportedly had a meeting with Diggs at the combine (though it’s worth remembering teams are allowed 45 official meetings and unlimited informal ones, so all teams obviously meet with far more players than they will ever draft).
+Diggs was also one of just seven of the 35 cornerbacks there who had an arm length of 32 or more inches (32¾), which has often been seen as a demarcation point for Seattle’s interest in cornerbacks.
+He’s Vikings receiver Stefon Diggs’ younger brother.

 Michael Renner, Pro Football Focus